 Some children can be vaccinated against COVID-19.
 This applies to children with a disease or other condition that could cause them to become seriously ill with COVID-19.
 Ask the doctor treating your child.

 In the past, all children aged 12 and over could be vaccinated.
 This is no longer the case.
 It is rare for children and young people to become seriously ill if they get COVID-19.

 If you have previously had an allergic reaction

-Talk to a doctor if you have previously had an allergic reaction and needed to seek medical attention that same day.
-It can be from a vaccination, a medicine or something you had eaten.
+Talk to a doctor if you have previously had a serious allergic reaction and needed to seek medical attention that same day.
+It could be from a vaccination, a medicine or something you had eaten.

 The COVID-19 vaccine has undergone the same kinds of thorough checks as other vaccines.
-Many people have received the vaccine, and researchers have studied its effects.
+Millions of adults and children have received the vaccine, and researchers have studied its effects.
 The vaccine is still being studied.

 You can get COVID-19 even if you have been vaccinated.
 But the vast majority of people who are vaccinated do not get seriously ill.

 If you already have a Ukrainian COVID certificate in the Diia app, it will apply in all EU countries.
 If you do not have a COVID certificate, you can get one by getting vaccinated against COVID-19 in Sweden.
 You can get a certificate as soon as you have had the first dose, but most countries require at least two doses before you can enter the country.